Bitskwela/bitdev-dml-exercises/contracts/ch_05_javascript/le_18_blueprints_with_classes/meta.md

 ---
-title: "The Code Awakening"
+title: "Blueprints with Classes"
-description: "Introduction to JavaScript fundamentals including variables, data types, and console.log for beginners starting their programming journey."
+description: "Learn JavaScript classes, constructors, inheritance, and object-oriented programming principles to create robust and scalable code architecture."

 # This is the date the document was last updated.
 Format: YYYY-MM-DD.
 date: "2025-11-06"